-Seattle City Council primary election 2019: All three incumbents leading in early results
+Seattle City Council primary election 2019: All 3 incumbents leading in Tuesday results

-All three City Council incumbents were positioned to advance past Seattle’s primary election in Tuesday night results, and all three were leading.
-None had more than 50% of the vote in their races.
+All three City Council incumbents were positioned to advance past Seattle’s primary election in Tuesday night results, and all three were leading in their races.
+None had more than 50% of the vote.

 Lisa Herbold had the most votes in District 1 with 48%, Kshama Sawant had the most in District 3 with 33% and Debora Juarez had the most in District 5 with 42%.

-In other races, the leading candidates were Tammy Morales, Alex Pedersen, Dan Strauss and Andrew Lewis.
+In the city’s four other council races, the leading candidates were Tammy Morales, Alex Pedersen, Dan Strauss and Andrew Lewis.

 More ballots will be counted in the coming days, with the initial results based on about 60% of the total expected ballots, according to King County Elections.
 Most ballots returned Tuesday have yet to be counted.

-All seven of the council’s district-based seats are up for grabs, and the contests have attracting 55 candidates.
+All seven of the council’s district-based seats are up for grabs, and the primary contests attracted 55 candidates.
 The top two vote-getters in each district will advance to the Nov.
 5 general election.

+Stomps, hoots and hollers from Sawant backers greeted the results at Langston Hughes Performing Arts Institute in the Central District, and the outspoken socialist called her lead a win against business leaders who want to see her unseated.

+“What’s at stake this year is who runs Seattle: Amazon … and big business or working people like ourselves,” she said in a speech punctuated by supporters shouting, “Tax the rich” and “Tax Amazon.”

 • District 1 (West Seattle, South Park): In Tuesday night results, Herbold was leading, followed by Phillip Tavel with 34%.
 Brendan Kolding trailed with 18%.
 Those were the three candidates on the ballot.